-Chairperson: Gary Baker Colson Hall, Room 100 (804) 524-5037 Professors: Chaya Jain Associate Professor: W. Neal Holmes Assistant Professors: Gary Baker, Theodore Brown, Wayne Jones
+Chairperson (Interim): Wesley Bellamy Colson Hall, Room 100 (804) 524-5037 wbellamy@vsu.edu Professors: Chaya Jain Associate Professor: Charletta Barringer-Brown Assistant Professors: Athena King, Chika Anyadike, Wesley Bellamy

 The Department of Political Science and Public Administration was established in 1966, and continues to exist as an integral component of the College of Humanities and Social Sciences.
 The Department offers a political science education that emphasizes scholarship, the pursuit of knowledge through research and instruction, and the development of a critical understanding of government - locally, nationally and internationally.
 The Department of Political Science offers a program of study leading to the Bachelor of Arts (B.A.) in political science.